joeedh/path.ux/docs_src/context.md

 Instead, each property is (ideally) saved as some sort of ID or datapath to look up the true value on property access.

-We suggest you subclass Context and implement a defaultPropertyWrapper function which will generate id/datapath wrappers.
-The laternative is to use _save and _load methods:
+We suggest you subclass Context and implement saveProperty and loadProperty methods.

     class Overlay extends ContextOverlay {
       get something() {